Coconut Turmeric Rice

 Coconut turmeric rice is a simple yellow rice dish with the delicious flavors of coconut milk and turmeric!
 Not only is this rice dish simple to prepare, but it also has incredible health benefits.
 Learn how to make it in just 20 minutes.

 Rice is one of the easiest foods you can make in just 20 minutes.
-The best part, give it a few additions and it can be a meal on its own.
+The best part is that, given a few additions, it can be a meal on its own.
 Some of the rice recipes I have on this blog are from the simplest such as steamed basmati rice to elaborate chicken biryani.
 There is really so much you can do with rice!

 What is turmeric?
 Turmeric is an ingredient in curry.
-It contains curcumin which is a very strong antioxidant with powerful anti-inflammatory properties that staves off Alzheimer’s disease, cancer, and other ailments.
-Growing up mom would give us warm milk with a teaspoon of turmeric powder when we were sick.
+It contains curcumin, which is a very strong antioxidant with powerful anti-inflammatory properties that staves off Alzheimer’s disease, cancer, and other ailments.
+Growing up, my mom would give us warm milk with a tsp of turmeric powder when we were sick.

-Individuals in Asian countries have been using turmeric for centuries.
+People in Asia have been using turmeric for centuries.
 It is a spice commonly used in curries and other ethnic foods.
-Research shows that turmeric also enhances the digestibility of curry
+In addition, research shows that turmeric also enhances the digestibility of curry.

 Why make this rice?

-- A simple and easy recipe that gets done in just 20 minutes.
+- It’s a simple and easy recipe that gets done in just 20 minutes.

 - And, most of the ingredients are easy to find or simple pantry staples.